DrMint/Okuma-Reader/README.md

 # Reader-JS
 Online book reader written in JS with some key features like Japanese page order, double-page view and pre-caching on next pages.
+The design is entirely cilent-side, the server simply host the images.

 ## Features

 - Page turn with arrow keys or by clicking on the edge of a page
 - Support for books with multiple chapters
 - Support for Japanese page ordering.
+- Support for various screen ratio
 - Next/previous chapter buttons and chapter selection drop-down menu.
 - Asynchronous pre-caching of the next pages (or next chapter first pages when at the end of a chapter)
 - Single and double-page display with the ability to display the cover page as a single page.